-44.1 Only those officials responsible for supervision may enter the Parc Fermé.
-No intervention of any kind is allowed there unless authorised by such officials.

-44.2 As soon as the end-of-qualifying or end-of-race signal has been shown at the Line, Parc Fermé rules will apply in the area between the Line and the Parc Fermé entrance.

-44.3 The Parc Fermé shall be sufficiently large and secure that no unauthorised persons can gain access to it.
+- 44.1 Only those officials responsible for supervision may enter the Parc Fermé.
+No intervention of any kind is allowed there unless authorised by such officials. - 44.2 As soon as the end-of-qualifying or end-of-race signal has been shown at the Line, Parc Fermé rules will apply in the area between the Line and the Parc Fermé entrance. - 44.3 The Parc Fermé in the competitor's garages or tents shall be secured with fencing to prevent unauthorized persons from gaining access to it.
+Garage or tent openings must be free from any kind of covering that obstructs a clear view of what is happening inside.

-44.4 Parc Fermé after Race 1 and Race 2:
+44.4 Parc Fermé after each Race: